simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 #### AWS Database Migration Service
 - Mainly used when DB size if > 5TB
 - Easy to set up -> see schema conversion tool for how to convert current to AWS
+#### Athena
+    - interactive service (serverless) to query S# using SQL
+    - Pay per query or TB scanned
+    - use for querying logs, clickstream data, etc.
+    - can generate reports
 ## Security and Compliance
 ### Artifact
 - AWS Artifact is service where compliance documentation for the relevant industries